About the team

 - Sound research and analytical skills, and the capacity to apply these to building and plumbing regulation policy.

 A working knowledge or familiarity with the NCC.
 We welcome an example of a project or situation where you have used the NCC or have had to demonstrate or assess compliance with the NCC.

 What you will do

-Cadets will undertake rotations in the ABCB technical teams.
+Cadets will undertake rotations across ABCB teams, technical and non-technical.
 During this time, you will work with ABCB Managers on a range of issues relating to the development of the National Construction Code (NCC).